FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/omega_deltascape_02.md

       - tag: "Cone AoE"
     notes:
       - note: "This attack hits hard and has no cast - tanks should face the boss away from the group at all times."
-  - title: "Maniacle Probe & Epicenter"
+  - title: "Maniacal Probe & Epicenter"
     phases:
       - phase: 01
     combo:
-      - title: "Maniacle Probe"
+      - title: "Maniacal Probe"
         roles:
           - role: "Everyone"
         tags: